jfmatth/lessons-in-CS/using python.md

 # Windows

 - Use windows Terminal for all access to command-line stuff
-- Powershell should be the default

 ## Install latest powershell and UV

-UV is the preferred method to use Python

 ```
 winget install microsoft.powershell
-winget install astral.uv
 ```

 ## Make a folder on your system to keep all your projects